blairw/kb/content/hardware/cube-i7-book.md

 - Yes, the vendor is actually called Cube
     - Legally, the [Shenzhen Alldo Cube Technology and Science Co., Ltd](http://www.51cube.com/en/About.asp?ID=1)
     - In Chinese, 「酷比魔方」 (this is what you see in the BIOS/EFI boot screen)
-- Yes, the model is actually "i7" even though the processor is not, in fact, an Intel Core i7, but instead, an Intel Core m3
+- Yes, the model is actually "i7" even though the CPU is not, in fact, an Intel Core i7, but instead, an Intel Core m3

 ## Procurement